neuefische/wd-flipped-classroom-curriculum/sessions/backend-read/README.md

 ### ORM / ODM and `mongoose`

-- [ ] Remind students that right now, we know how to set up a (local) database using MongoDB Compass.
+- [ ] Remind students that right now, we know how to set up a database in the cloud using MongoDB Atlas.
 - [ ] Show the Demo: it has an overview and details page, but receives the data from `lib/data.js`, i.e. there is no database where we could create / read / update / delete entries.
 - [ ] Announce the goal of the session: we want to have a database with the jokes' data and access it from our app.
 - [ ] Explain that we need a JavaScript API to work with MongoDB